BlueBrain/luigi-tools/README.md

 For this reason, a mixin that adds a `--rerun` parameter to a task is introduced.
 When this parameter is set to `True`, all the targets of this task are deleted as well as the targets of the tasks that depend on this one.
 So when all the tasks that are related to this task will run again.
-As for any mixin, it must be go on the left of the `Task` class in the inheritence list.
+As for any mixin, it must be go on the left of the `Task` class in the inheritance list.

 ```python
 from luigi.task import Task